ARMO oil refiner

-ARMO oil refiner is one of Albania’s two major oil-refining companies.
-It operates refineries in Ballsh and Fier, a research center, 11 depots, a small network of fuel stations, and the Vlorë Terminal on the Adriatic coast.
+ARMO oil refiner (Albanian Refining and Marketing of Oil) is one of the two oil refiners in Albania.
+It owned oil refineries at Ballsh and Fier, a research center, 11 depots, a small network of fuel stations, and the Vlorë Terminal located in the south coast on Adriatic sea.
+Its chief executive was Rezart Taci, who also headed Taçi Oil.

-The company is formally listed as Albanian Refining & Marketing of Oil (ARMO).
-As of the last public reporting, it was no longer actively refining at full historic capacity.